psychemedia/storytelling-notes/hunting_of_the_snark.md

 [Until] fainting, he fell to the ground.

 [Now,] the Bandersnatch fled, as the others appeared
-⁠Led on by that fear-stricken yell:
+[Driven] on by that fear-stricken yell:
 And the Bellman remarked "It is just as I feared!"
 [As he] solemnly tolled on his bell.